||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

-Lingam made his way to where the Ambassador himself was standing, but made little progress through the crowd of people who were also eager to introduce themselves.
-As he and his wife waited their turn and chatted idly to one another, the young Indian man they had seen earlier swept past, earnestly engaged in conversation with an elderly matriarch well-known in the Maharaja's court.
+Lingam made his way to where the Ambassador himself was standing, but made little progress through the crowd of people equally eager to introduce themselves.
+As he and his wife awaited their turn, the young Indian man they had seen earlier swept past, earnestly engaged in conversation with an elderly matriarch well-known in the Maharaja’s court.

 “Prospecting on Taotie?” she was saying, clearly smitten.
 “For gold?”

 “Gold, silver, diamonds,” the man said casually.
 “Just a hobby, of course.”

 Lingam looked at his wife and rolled his eyes in mock disdain.
 He was a little taken aback that she seemed genuinely impressed.
 The Epsilon Eridani system’s Earth-like planet of Taotie had been claimed exclusively by the Que Qiao Corporation on behalf of the Chinese government, but this had not stopped innumerable adventurers making illegal landings hoping to make their fortunes on the resource-rich world.

 Lingam regarded the man with renewed interest.
 He looked to be in his early twenties by Terran reckoning, his youthful features adorned with a neat goatee and shoulder-length hair cut in the latest fashion.
 He wore a green tunic, leather leggings and thigh-length boots in a style known as buccaneer fashion, complete with a plasma pistol wedged under his belt.
 Next to the gun was a plastic rectangle Lingam recognised as a much-prized holographic herald, an honour he had long sought but never received.